Channel your inner Hans Zimmer with this wireless MIDI controller ring

 At a booth in an Mandalay Bay Hotel CES exhibition hall, a man is rocking out on a keyboard.
 On his right hand is a ring with a black stone on it.
 After a few bars of music, he rolls his right hand off the keyboard and the pitch of the last note he played changes.
 It becomes clear that his ring isn't a piece of hip rock-and-roll jewelry but rather a MIDI controller called the Enhancia Ring.

-MIDI controllers allow a musician to add effects or trigger sequences while they are play music live.
-Different movements can be set up to enable different effect.
+MIDI controllers allow a musician to add effects or trigger sequences while they are playing music live.
+Different movements can be set up to enable different effects.
 Plus, it looks pretty badass seeing someone modulate a chord by lifting their hand dramatically through the air.

 The Enhancia Ring being shown at CES was tethered, but the company Enhancia that makes the ring hopes to have a fully wireless version available for a Kickstarter campaign this spring.